-By applying the classification scheme to the harmonized damage data, we could show that SWFs caused almost the same 25 number of damage claims as fluvial floods.
+By applying the classification scheme to the harmonized damage data, we could show that SWFs caused almost the same number of damage claims as fluvial floods.
 Thereby, our results confirm anecdotal evidence that indicated similar numbers.
 For instance, one of the few quantitative studies about SWFs in Switzerland reported that at least half of the flood damage claims in the canton of Aargau were caused by overland flow (Aller and Petrascheck, 2008).
-However, the study is neither comprehensible in terms of applied methods, nor the underlying data, and covers only a small part of Switzerland.
-Thus, for the first time, we can present sound evidence about the relevance of SWFs in Switzerland based on a large data set including more than 30'000 damage claims covering 15 years and 48 % of all Swiss buildings.
+However, the study is comprehensible in terms of neither the applied methods nor the underlying data and covers only a small part of Switzerland.
+Thus, for the first time, we can present sound evidence about the relevance of SWFs in Switzerland based on a large data set including more than 30 000 damage claims covering 15 years and 48 % of all Swiss buildings.

-Despite the remarkably high number of damage claims caused by SWFs, our results show that SWFs only account for roughly one-quarter of the total loss, which is inline with results from the pilot study (i.e. Bernet et al., 2016).
-Nevertheless, the associated yearly loss is highly significant, as the following numbers exemplify: The median of total yearly losses to buildings caused by fluvial floods within the considered regions is even slightly lower (5.0 mio CHF $y^{-1}$ ) than the median of SWF losses (5.9 mio CHF $y^{-1}$ ) based on the data set D2 covering the period of 1999-2013 (c.f.
-Table 3).
-However, the mean yearly loss of fluvial floods is more than 3 times the loss caused by SWFs (i.e. 31.3 mio CHF $y^{-1}$ versus 10.1 mio CHF $y^{-1}$ , respectively).
-The difference between the maximum yearly losses caused by each flood type is even more pronounced: While the maximum loss

-5 of SWFs amounts to 38.3 mio CHF $y^{-1}$ in 2005, fluvial floods caused 234.3 mio CHF $y^{-1}$ in the same year, which corresponds to a factor of roughly 6.
+Despite the remarkably high number of damage claims caused by SWFs, our results show that SWFs only account for roughly one-quarter of the total loss, which is in line with results from the pilot study (i.e., Bernet et al., 2016).
+Nevertheless, the associated yearly loss is highly significant, as the following numbers exemplify: the median of total yearly losses to buildings caused by fluvial floods within the considered regions is even slightly lower (5.0 mio CHF yr-1) than the median of SWF losses (5.9 mio CHF yr-1) based on the data set D2 covering the period of 1999-2013 (see Table 3).
+However, the mean yearly loss of fluvial floods is more than 3 times the loss caused by SWFs (i.e., $31.3 \text{ mio CHF yr}^{-1}$ versus $10.1 \text{ mio CHF yr}^{-1}$, respectively).
+The difference between the maximum yearly losses caused by each flood type is even more pronounced: while the maximum loss of SWFs amounts to 38.3 mio CHF yr-1 in 2005, fluvial floods caused 234.3 mio CHF yr-1 in the same year, which corresponds to a factor of roughly 6.